wp-plugins/jonradio-multiple-themes/readme.txt

 6. New in V5 tab on Plugin's Settings page

 == Changelog ==

+= 7.1 =
+* Very Simple AJAX Support: select a theme whenever /wp-admin/admin-ajax.php is accessed by URL
+* Remove P2 Theme automatic handling as it no longer works with current version of P2 Theme

 = 7.0.3 =
 * Fix All Posts and All Pages setting's url_to_postid() function issues introduced in 7.0.2